-Writing a blog post is an art in itself.
-Although your style and writing structure are informal yet it has to be systematic in its approach.
-You have to begin with an introduction along with the objective of your blog post, explaining the reasons of why are you writing about that particular topic.
+Writing a blog post is an art in and of itself.
+Although blogs tend to be informal in style and structure, you have to take a systematic approach to writing them.
+You must begin with an introduction that provides the objective of your blog post.
+You must also explain the reasons why you are writing about that particular topic in the first place.

-Note: H1 and H2 are also important to form SEO perspective
+Note: H1 and H2 tags are also important to your site’s SEO

 - Your first step of blogging